 The output is:

 Does sqrt() understand complex numbers?

-We know that the square root of -1 is the imaginary number “i”, but the math module’s sqrt() function does not work with imaginary numbers.
+We know that the square root of -1 is the imaginary number often denoted by “i”, but the math module’s sqrt() function does not work with imaginary numbers.
 So the above code will output:

 Finding the hypotenuse of a right triangle

 According to the Pythagorean theorem, in a right triangle, the sum of the squares of the lengths of the two sides is the square of the hypotenuse.
 So if we know the two smaller sides of a right triangle, we can compute the hypotenuse as follows:

 as expected because 3^2 + 4^2 = 5^2.

 Using sqrt() to check if a triangle is a right triangle